Arthur Curley: Career

 Curley's first position in a library was at the Connolly branch of the Boston Public Library system in a so-called "pre-professional position".
 By the time he had completed his library degree, he had already been appointed as director of the Avon Public library.
 He worked from 1961 to 1964.
 Though this was a directorship in title, he was the only employee, and responsible for virtually every component of the library.

 In 1964, Curley was appointed as the director of the Palatine Public Library in Illinois, where he served until 1969.

 Throughout his career he remained primarily in the Atlantic North East and Mid-West regions, typically taking positions as deputy director or director.
 Notably he "served as deputy director of the New York Public Library Research Libraries in 1980-1985 and deputy director of public services at Detroit Public Library from 1997 to 1980".

+He was the director of the Boston Public Library from 1985 until 1996.

+American Library Association

-His most notable career accomplishments include his election as President of the American Library Association in 1994 and his service as the director of the Boston Public Library from 1985 until 1996.
+Arthur Curley was President of the American Library Association in 1994-1995.
+He was a member of the ALA Council, the association's governing body, (1970-74, 1981-87) and Executive Board (1983-87).
+He was chair of the Intellectual Freedom Committee from 1991 to 1994.

+Notable public writing during his presidency include: